hushmirror/docs/protocol/README.md

 the ordering of the outputs and change and the number of outputs.

 By default Zcash z2z transactions will have two outputs, where Hush will have eight on average.
-Individual transactions will have between seven and nice shielded outputs which is non-deterministically chosen at transaction creation time.
+Individual transactions will have between seven and nine shielded outputs which is non-deterministically chosen at transaction creation time.

 # Hush Peer-to-Peer (P2P) layer